Olympics-NHL decides against competing in Beijing due to COVID-19 -ESPN

 The presence of NHL players at the Olympics made the men's ice hockey tournament one of the marquee events of the global sporting showcase.

-Their absence will have an impact on the Canadian and U.S. teams the most, given their entire Olympic hockey rosters would be made up of NHL players.
-Other medal contenders like Sweden, Finland, Russia and the Czech Republic are somewhat less dependent on NHL talent.

-(Reporting by Frank Pingue in Toronto, Rory Carroll in Los Angeles and Steve Keating in Toronto Editing by Bill Berkrot and Howard Goller)
+(Reporting by Frank Pingue and Steve Keating in Toronto and Rory Carroll in Los Angeles Editing by Bill Berkrot and Howard Goller)

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.